| |

 Notes

 • Technically boxed Unsweetened CashewMilk or AlmondMilk are not compliant, but I am severely allergic to coconut!!
 Substitute canned unsweetened coconut milk (Thai brand) to stay truly compliant or make your own almond milk at home.
-This is one area that I decided to not worry about, I’m not using that much.
+This is one area that I decided to not worry about, since I’m not using that much.

 Nutrition